Editor’s note: This post was first published on February 03, 2025, and last updated on June 17, 2025.

 In fact, while the year-over-year sales growth rate has slowed in some parts of world, the overall EV market continues to grow.

-In Canada, for example, registrations of new zero-emissions vehicles have increased from about 3% of vehicles sold in 2019 to more than 15% in 2024.
+In Canada, registrations of new zero-emission vehicles have risen sharply—from about 3% of all vehicles sold in 2019 to roughly 18% in 2025, based on preliminary national figures.

-In British Columbia, that figure is even higher: in 2024, one in four vehicle sales were electric!
+In British Columbia, that figure is even higher: in 2024, one in four vehicle sales were electric.
+Preliminary 2025 figures show that nearly30% of all new vehicles sold in the province are electric.

 5. Shrinking or Shortened EV Incentives